coderefinery/presentations/2023-rsecon.md

 - interactivity: collaborative document (ananymous,parallel, asynchronous..)

-TODO: show this slide as screenshot from collaborative doc, info, questions and poll
+TODO: show this slide as screenshot from collaborative doc, info, questions and poll, maybe as small slide by slide animation?

 ---